Employer Liability for Asbestos Exposure

 Asbestos Claims Based on Negligence

-To win an asbestos exposure personal injury lawsuit, workers ("plaintiffs") typically must prove employers or contractors ("defendants"):
+To win an asbestos exposure personal injury lawsuit, a worker (the “plaintiff”) typically must prove that the party they're suing (the “defendant”):

-• had a duty to protect workers from asbestos exposure
+• had a duty to protect the worker from asbestos exposure, and

-• violated (breached) that duty by acting or failing to act, and
+• violated (breached) that duty by acting or failing to act.

 Duty